ThinkIQ-Labs/OPC-UA-Model-SDK/README.md

 ### EUInformation Objects for Engineering Units

 There's a bunch of unfinished business.
 The Opc.Ua.Types.cs class has strongly typed EUInformation available, but we haven't figured out how to serialize them correctly so that they can be attached as XMLElement to the DefaultValue of a EngineeringUnits ExtensionObject.
 To be continued...

+### Default Value XML Elements for NodeDesign

+The same issue as above.
+How can this be achieved without manually creating an XML Element...